The Evolving Middle School Classroom: More Than Just Four Walls

 A third common mistake is creating a space that’s too flexible without clear structure or guidelines.
 Students, especially in middle school, often benefit from some degree of routine and clear expectations for different areas.
 For instance, a classroom with solely beanbags might not be conducive to focused writing tasks.
 Finally, neglecting acoustics and lighting can lead to an environment that’s physically uncomfortable and detrimental to learning.

 Second, incorporate elements of biophilic design — bringing nature into the classroom.
-This can be as simple as adding plants or using natural color palettes.
+This can be as simple as adding plants or using natural colour palettes.
 Research from institutions like the University of Illinois has shown that even views of nature can improve focus.
 Third, ensure the classroom supports both synchronous (teacher-led) and asynchronous (independent/group) learning.
 This means having flexible furniture that can be easily reconfigured and accessible charging stations for devices.

 Unique Insight: Consider the ‘transitional’ nature of middle schoolers.
 They are moving from childhood to adolescence, and their classroom should offer a sense of maturity and autonomy while still providing supportive structures.
 Avoid overly ‘childish’ decor that they might outgrow or feel embarrassed by, and instead, opt for a more sophisticated, adaptable aesthetic.